Updated: Jun 15

 Around here, we don’t look backwards for very long.
 We keep moving forward, opening up new doors and doing new things, because we are curious...
 Curiosity keeps leading us down new paths. -Walt Disney

-So what do you do once you’ve climbed to the top of the mountain and achieved that long term goal.
+What happens once you’ve climbed to the top of the mountain and achieved that long term goal?

-For example, a lot of athletes work extremely hard in youth and high school to get recruited by a college team and receive an athletic scholarship.
+For example, high school athletes work extremely hard to get recruited by a college team and to receive an athletic scholarship.
+Once they've achieve their goal, many aren’t prepared for what to do next.

 Here are tips for what to do next:

 a.
-Celebrate your achievement and all the hard work that went into accomplishing this milestone.
+Celebrate your achievements and all the hard work that went into accomplishing this milestone.

 b.
-Reflect on the process and what you learned along the way and how it helped you grow.
-This can also be a stepping stone to identify your next big goal.
+Reflect on the process and what you learned along the way.
+Recognize how this journey has helped you grow.

 d.
-End of the road.
-There comes a time when you feel like you’ve done it all and there isn’t anything left to prove.
-If that is you, it’s ok to stop and shift to another goal or dream.
+The crossroad.
+There comes a time when you feel like you’ve done it all and there isn’t anything left to prove or give.
+If that is you, it’s ok to stop and shift to something else, like retiring as an athlete to become a coach.

 f.
 Pay it forward.
 Whether you decide to walk away or keep going, give back to your sport / community.

-Help others accomplish their goals.
+This can include, helping others accomplish their goals.
 This serves a dual purpose.
-One, it allows others to learn from your success.
-Two, it will help you to stay motivated and even inspire you with your next goal.
+One, it allows others to learn from your successes and challenges.
+Two, it will help you to gain insight toward finding your next goal or thing that motivates you.

 Stay motivated, strong, curious, humble, and hungry!